jotd666/amidar500/README.md

 - undo_paint: not perfect but pretty close
 - paint: missing bottom right corner
-- completing paint by the left: one parasite ORed pixel artifact
+- completing/starting paint by the left: one parasite ORed pixel artifact (same when painting vertically and meeting horizontal intersection on the left)
 - bonus level: music loop too long only sometimes

 TODO: